vineeth14/BlockBlastSolver/docs/index.md

 #### Multi-Point Sampling Strategy
 1. Instead of relying on a single pixel, each grid cell is sampled at 11 points.
-2. This multi sample approach helps handling color variations and potential image noise.
+2. This multi-sample approach helps handle color variations and potential image noise.

 #### Color Matching Algorithm
 For each sampled point: